Skip to main content

 Single-Candle Patterns: Reading Rejection

-Four of the six patterns you need are single-candle patterns.
-They all tell the same fundamental story: one side tried to push price, and the other side rejected that move.
+Four single-candle patterns all tell the same story: one side tried to push price, and the other side rejected that move.

-Small body near the top of the candle.
-Long lower wick.
-Sellers pushed price down during the period, buyers rejected it and closed near the high.
-The longer the lower wick relative to the body, the stronger the rejection was.
+The Hammer.
+Small body near the top, long lower wick.
+Sellers pushed price down, buyers rejected it and closed near the high.
+The longer the wick relative to the body, the stronger the rejection.

-The mirror image of a hammer.
-Small body near the bottom of the candle.
-Long upper wick.
-Buyers pushed price up, sellers rejected it and closed near the low.
-Same rejection story, opposite direction.
+The Shooting Star.
+Mirror image of a hammer.
+Small body near the bottom, long upper wick.
+Buyers pushed up, sellers rejected it and closed near the low.

 Multi-Candle Patterns: Momentum Shifts and Compression